Best Camping Blankets of 2026

 • Carry bag isn't the most functional

-Rumpl did it again – producing a high-ranking and popular camping blanket for any outdoor pursuit.
-The Rumpl Original Puffy Blanket is a versatile option that comes in multiple sizes for individuals or couples.
+Rumpl did it again, producing a high-ranking and popular camping blanket for any outdoor pursuit.
+The Original Puffy Blanket is a versatile option that comes in multiple sizes for individuals or couples.

-Although this blanket wasn’t the most packable in our lineup, it still ranked competitively with its generous coverage, insulating properties, plush synthetic fabric, and durable materials.
-Rumpl also boasts multiple color schemes and aesthetic patterns that make their blankets stand out and give them extra appeal.
+Although this blanket wasn’t the most packable in our lineup, it still ranked competitively with its generous coverage, solid insulating properties, plush synthetic fabric, and durable materials.
+Rumpl also offers tons of fun colorways and unique patterns that make their blankets stand out.

-This blanket ranked as the third warmest blanket we tested – proving its capabilities to trap body heat in chilly weather!
-Like other synthetic puffy blankets in our test, the Rumpl Original also shed moisture and debris with ease.
+This blanket ranked as the third-warmest we tested, proving its capabilities to trap body heat in chilly weather.
+Like other synthetic blankets in our lineup, the Original Puffy also shed moisture and debris with ease.

-This blanket also offers a “cape-clip” feature, which allows you to secure the blanket around your neck and wear it hands-free; this is convenient for cold walks or when multitasking at camp.
-Clipping the blanket with cold hands can be a little challenging due to the tight fit of the plastic clasps, which is why we preferred the cape clip feature on blanket models other than the Rumpl Original.
+This blanket has a handy Cape Clip, which allows you to secure it around your neck and wear it hands-free.
+We found this feature particularly convenient for cold walks or multitasking at camp.
+Clipping the blanket with cold hands can be a little challenging due to the tight fit of the plastic clasps, but it gets easier once you’re used to the motion.

-While we appreciated the included stuff sack, it was difficult to pack the blanket while also holding the tight opening steady.
-It was much more efficient with 2 people working together.
-Overall, the Rumpl Original ranked high in every metric and stands out as an excellent choice for the everyday and all-around outdoor adventurer.
+Though we appreciated the included stuff sack, it was difficult to pack the blanket while also holding the tight opening steady.
+The process was much more efficient with two people working together.
+Still, the Rumpl Original Puffy ranked high in every metric and stands out as an excellent choice for the everyday and all-around outdoor adventurer.

 The CleverHiker Editor's Pick Badge Logo with a blanket picture in the middle